sohjnthn/For-own-learning/README.md

 13. Tried to import the IntelliJ IDEA project Selenium_Tutorial (which contains the testng.xml file for running both main Java classes (for the desktop websites; and for the real Android 15 device smarphone applications) to the Eclipse IDE for Java projects.
 Not able to actually run one of the two feature files, and not able to run the testng.xml file.
 Cucumber (the feature files' Given, When, and Then lines cannot reach the Java files' related code); and TestNG (red text errors are displayed) are not recognised - Later resolved by forced download for "https://testng.org/testng-1.0.dtd", for the testng.xml file.
 Each method of the two main Java classes can be run by clicking on Run, for Run | Debug manually; and each main Java class can be run manually by clicking on Run All.
 The "Spark" ExtentReport went to the target folder of the IntelliJ IDEA project Selenium_Tutorial.
 This is after searching for the related plugins to install for Selenium, Cucumber, Appium, and TestNG.
 The testng.xml file can also be run, it seemed that everything was entirely executed, but much slower than for the desktop web browser websites as compared to running each main Java class separately, such that a WebElement for the third method of the main Java class for the desktop web browser websites, was not detected, but was actually reached based on visual inspection. *It would be better to use IntelliJ IDEA to run both the Cucumber feature files; and testng.xml.*

+=

-Conclusion: It is better to use IntelliJ IDEA - Java - build.gradle (Gradle DSL as Groovy) - opensdk-23, to test automation for the desktop web browser; and for the real mobile phone device, for the related separate Cucumber feature files; or for the testng.xml which tests for the main Java classes of the same package folder.
-There would not be difficulties for adding or removing dependencies (Android Studio); some configurations which cannot run (Eclipse IDE for Java, cannot run Cucumber feature files); or being unable to run driver.get("...) code lines (IntelliJ IDEA - Java - Maven project).
+Conclusion: It is better to use IntelliJ IDEA - Java project - build.gradle (Gradle DSL as Groovy) - opensdk-23; or Android Sutdio -"No Activity" project, with the language "Java", and the build configuration language "Groovy DSL (build.gradle)".
+Some configurations which cannot run (Eclipse IDE for Java, cannot run Cucumber feature files); or being unable to run driver.get("...) code lines (IntelliJ IDEA - Java - Maven project).
+There is some issue for which Eclipse - testng.xml's running does not work once the first method for testing the smartphone applications runs.